+Question: If I am selected as an Administrative Fellow, when would I start my Fellowship?
 Answer: Administrative Fellows will begin during the summer after they graduate from Vassar.
-The official start date will likely be on or around July 15th, 2021.
+The official start date will likely be on or around Monday, July 8th, 2024.

+Question: How will my alum mentor be chosen?
 Answer: If selected as an Administrative Fellow, you will work collaboratively with the Program Director and your supervisor to determine what qualities are most important to you in a mentor.
-Your supervisor and the Program Director will work with the Career Development Office and the Office of Alumnae/i Affairs and Development to find a suitable mentor for you based on your personal and professional interests.
+Your supervisor and the Program Director will work with the Center for Career Education and the Office of Advancement to find a suitable mentor for you based on your personal and professional interests.

+Question: Is the Administrative Fellows role a paid position?
 Answer: Yes, the Administrative Fellows role is a full-time, year-long, paid position.

+Question: Is housing included as a part of the Administrative Fellows Program?
 Answer: No, housing is not provided as a part of the Administrative Fellows Program.
 If you are selected as an Administrative Fellow, we encourage you to work with the Program Director and the Dean of Strategic Planning and Academic Resources to explore affordable housing options in or around Poughkeepsie.